bayileyegnabate/pewlett_hackard_analysis/README.md

   </tbody>
 </table>

-    - The summary table clearly shows the huge gap between the number of upcoming retirements and the number of employees who qualify to the mentorship program.
+- The summary table clearly shows the huge gap between the number of expected retirements and the number of employees who qualify for the mentorship program.

 - In every department, there are more than 20 employees ready to retire for evey qualifying mentor.
-The **rmc-ratio** column show the approximate retiring-to-mentor ratio.
+The **rmc-ratio** column shows the approximate retiring-to-mentor ratio.
 In Finance department, for instance there will be more than 32 retirements for every mentor.